 What teenagers get from extracurricular activities

-Sport, drama, Scouts and Guides, hobbies such as craft or photography – extracurricular activities can be just about anything your child enjoys outside school.
-They can also be things you’ve encouraged your child to do, such as language classes, music, debating, religious instruction, swimming, or even paid and unpaid jobs.
+Sport, drama, Scouts and Guides, hobbies like craft or photography – extracurricular activities can be just about anything your child enjoys outside school.
+They can also be things you’ve encouraged your child to do, like language classes, music, debating, religious instruction, swimming, or paid and unpaid jobs.

 Taking part in extracurricular activities can:

 - give your child a chance to try a range of activities and find out what he’s good at

 - give your child a sense of achievement and boost his self-esteem and confidence

 - promote good mental health and a sense of belonging

 - keep your child busy with healthy and positive challenges like sport or community activity

 - help your child learn to handle responsibility, take initiative and solve problems